Drew Waters Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.37 team ERA that ranks 17th across all MLB pitching staffs.
+- The Red Sox's 4.35 team ERA ranks 17th among all MLB pitching staffs.

+- Red Sox pitchers combine to allow 142 total home runs at a rate of 1.3 per game (to rank 22nd in the league).

+- Crawford gets the start for the Red Sox, his 14th of the season.
+He is 5-5 with a 3.51 ERA and 81 strikeouts through 82 2/3 innings pitched.

-- His most recent time out was on Wednesday against the Seattle Mariners, when the right-hander threw six innings, surrendering four earned runs while giving up eight hits.
+- The righty last appeared on Wednesday against the Seattle Mariners, when he went five scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.